-Also, an EZ employment incentive credit (EZ-EIC) for increasing employment is allowed.
+Also, an EZ-EIC for increasing employment is allowed.
 See the instructions for completing Schedule B.

 The EZ-ITC used may not reduce the corporation franchise tax liability to an amount less than the higher of the tax on minimum taxable income or the fixed dollar minimum.